 How-To Articles on Pinterest:

-30. 4 Unique Ways to Use Pinterest – This article gives the reader examples as to how to use Pinterest.
+30. 5 Remarkably Clever Ways to Use Pinterest – This article gives the reader examples as to how to use Pinterest.
 Whether you’re a small or large business, in need of home improvement help, or a blogger looking to spread your content.

 31. How to Get 200 Targeted Pinterest Followers Per Day – This detailed post covers the intro to Pinterest, state of Pinterest today, and the four steps you can take to set yourself up for getting more Pinterest followers.